New Student Information

 Canvas Calendar is where we post all MS-related events, office hours, course schedules, etc.

-The tutorial How do I use Canvas Calendar as a Student? will set you up for success when managing your schedule and Canvas Calendar.
+The tutorial How do I use Canvas Calendar as a Student? will set you up for success when managing your schedule and Canvas Calendars.

 Courses and Registration